dybran/Project-25/Project-25.md

 __Resolution__

-Upon investigation, I discovered that Artifactory requires more __storage volume__.
+- Upon investigation, I discovered that Artifactory requires more __storage volume__.

 To address this, I increased the __storage volume__ of the node instances, upgrading __volume size__ from __10 GB__ to __80GB__.

+- While setting up the EBS CSI driver, I had to specify the region of the cluster